jzabroski/Home/Snowflake/README.md

 - Integration with AirFlow is simple.
 Kick off a batch run.
 - Added custom monitors, metrics and alerts around pipelines

+Used sql alchemy with data warehouse model.
+Not a perfect fit but got it working.
+Benefit was to interact with schemas directly in python.

+Also, in previous talk, there was an entire data lake piece built with S3 using Hive, which they got rid of.